Skip to main content

 Can family be involved?

 The information presented on Tennessee Detox Center website pages is intended solely for general educational and informational purposes related to addiction treatment, medical detoxification, rehabilitation services, and recovery support.
-This content is not intended to serve as medical advice, diagnosis, treatment planning, or a substitute for professional medical care.
-Substance use disorders are complex medical conditions that require individualized evaluation by qualified healthcare professionals.
+This content is not medical advice, diagnosis, treatment planning, or a substitute for professional medical care.

-If you or someone you love is experiencing a medical emergency — including but not limited to overdose, seizures, loss of consciousness, breathing difficulties, chest pain, suicidal thoughts, or violent behavior — call 911 immediately or go to the nearest emergency room.
-Tennessee Detox Center does not provide emergency medical services through this website, and no online content should delay urgent medical intervention.
+If you or someone you love is experiencing a medical emergency, including overdose, seizures, loss of consciousness, breathing difficulties, chest pain, suicidal thoughts, or violent behavior, call 911 immediately or go to the nearest emergency room.

 → Sources